uclanlp/awesome-fairness-papers/README.md

 </p>
 <p align='center'>credit to <a href="https://godatadriven.com/blog/towards-fairness-in-ml-with-adversarial-networks/">Stijn Tonk</a></p> -->

 **Disclaimer: We may miss some relevant papers in the list.
-If you have any suggestions or would like to add some relevant papers, please submit a pull request or email us.
+If you have any suggestions or would like to add some papers, please submit a pull request or email us.
 Your contribution is much appreciated!**

 ## Contents
 - [Paper List](#paper-list)